-The final part of the homework involves importing the turtle module and create a simple picture of a skyline.
+The final part of the homework involves importing the turtle module and create a simple picture of a video game level.
 This code will also be put into HW1.py file.

-Function Name: drawSkyline Parameters: None Return Value: None
+Function Name: drawLevel Parameters: None Return Value: None

-Write a function that uses the turtle module to create a window and draw a skyline in the window.
-Your skyline must have at least ten buildings, with at least three different styles of building.
-You may create helper functions that you call to assist you with drawing the various buildings.
-You may use a for or while loop to draw the buildings, but the buildings can not be all the same height.
-You may add extra features such as windows, atmospheric effects, etc. When your turtles are finished drawing, you should use the exitonclick() method to display the window until the TA clicks on it.
+Write a function that uses the turtle module to create a window and draw a video game level in the window.
+Your level must have at least ten objects, with at least three different styles of objects.
+You may create helper functions that you call to assist you with drawing the various things.
+You may use a for or while loop to draw the buildings or objects, but they can not be all the same height/size.
+You may add extra features such as colors, atmospheric effects, characters, etc. When your turtles are finished drawing, you should use the exitonclick() method to display the window until the TA clicks on it.